chezou/cdsw-simple-serving-python/README.md

 ## You can use this repo for:

 - as a template for collaboration with Data Engineer and Data Scientist
-- crete job dependencies from data preparation to model serving
+- create job dependencies from data preparation to model serving

 ## How to run sample web app